joomla-projects/joomla-cypress/tests/README.md

 # Cypress Tests

-The testing of the NPM module `joomla-cypress` is also implemented with Cypress.
+The testing of the NPM module `joomla-cypress` is implemented using Cypress as well.
 Each Cypress custom command is executed at least once and the result is checked.

 You can use [Joomla Branches Tester](https://github.com/muhme/joomla-branches-tester) (JBT)